drfh/ThaumicStorage/README.md

 ---
 # Credits (Send these people some $love$)

 I would like to thank and mention people and resources that were used in the development of this mod.
+More to come as I get time.

 Thaumcraft 5 - **Azanor** (https://www.patreon.com/azanor)